leahvelleman/fasola.ly/README.md

 To turn shaped notes off, use `\roundHeads`.

 ### Seven-shape
-There are three things you must do to use seven-shape note names in your scores.
+There are a few things you must do to use seven-shape note names in your scores.

 * At the beginning of your score, `\include "doremi.ly"`.